 - The following programs are eligible:

-- Students completing the Professional Development Program (French module) or courses or programs intended for in-service teachers are not eligible.
-Please refer to the “Bursary for Pre-service Teachers” or “Teachers – University Courses in French”).
+- This bursary is not intended for students completing the Professional Development Program (French module) or courses or programs for in-service teachers.
+Please refer to the “Bursary for Pre-service Teachers” or “Teachers – University Courses in French”.

 - The bursary is up to $625 per term, to a maximum of $1,250 per year, and is capped at $5,000 per student